-At the check-in the organiser provides for each participating nation a check-in form (see Part C Annex 5A).
+At the check-in the organiser provides for each participating nation a check-in form (see Part C Annex 5).

 When checking in, the team captain has to enter the required data for his competitors by filling in the prepared check-in form.
-He will write down in which of the 6 starting groups the respective competitor should be entered by filling in the appropriate starting group number (1 - 6 for male respectively 1 - 4 for female competitors) separated for shooting and throwing.
+He will write down in which of the 5 starting groups the respective competitor should be entered by filling in the appropriate starting group number (1 - 5 for male respectively 1 - 4 for female competitors) separated for shooting and throwing.

-Teams with less than 6 male (4 female competitors) may choose between the 6 respectively 4 starting groups.
-He also must announce at the check-in, if there are some left-handed shooters in the team.
+Nations with less than 5 male (4 female competitors) may choose between the 5 respectively 4 starting groups.
+He also must announce at the check-in, if there are some left-handed shooters.